Menai Strait Bridges

 With the tubes in place the final touches were added.
 These are the four magnificent limestone lions that guard the entrances to the bridge.
 They were carved by John Thomas, who had also done stone carving for the Houses of Parliament and Buckingham Palace in London.
 The lions are almost 4 metres high and sit on plinths of equal height.
 The bridge was opened on 5 March 1850.

 The present day bridge has a much different appearance than the original.
 This is because it has been reconstructed after a disastrous fire in 1970.
 A group of teenagers looking for bats in the dark tubes accidentally dropped the burning paper they were using as a torch.
 This eventually started a ferocious fire through the whole tubular structure that caused so much damage to the tubes that they were in danger of falling into the strait.
-You can see a video clip about the fire, including footage of the flames and an interview with one of the teenagers, on YouTube, and the 2d53.co.uk website has photos of the damage and a copy of the official report about the fire.
+You can see video clips about the fire, including footage of the flames and an interview with one of the teenagers, on the BBC web site and YouTube, and the 2d53.co.uk website has photos of the damage and a copy of the official report about the fire.

 As assessments were being made as to how to repair the bridge the local County Surveyor came up with the clever idea of making two bridges out of one.
 For many years there had been discussions of building a third bridge across the strait to ease the traffic congestion on the Menai Bridge.
 It was proposed that the Britannia Bridge be rebuilt as a two level bridge carrying both trains and road traffic.